khrj/finity/README.md

 # Finity (Deno)

-A finite state machine library for Node.js and the browser with a friendly configuration DSL.
+A finite state machine library with a friendly configuration DSL.

 ## Features